About THIS SITE

 for the Pere Marquette or its predecessors in Michigan.
 I never was a railfan until my son showed an interest in

-The goal that I have here is to give a brief description of some locations that I know about through reading or
+The goal that I have here is to give a brief description of many locations that I know about through reading or

 through friends.
 I have been to quite a few of these locations and always dream to see more of them.
 The simple